 Renate Gurtner Vontobel, MPH, palliative ch

-Prof. em.
-Dr. med.
-Dr. phil.
-Paul Hoff, Central Ethics Committee, SAMS, Ethics/Psychiatry
+Emeritus Professor Paul Hoff, Central Ethics Committee, SAMS, Ethics/Psychiatry

 Isabelle Karzig-Roduner, RN, MAE, MScN, ACP-Swiss, Advance Care Planning

-Prof. Dr. med.
-Dagmar Keller, SSERM, Emergency Medicine
+Professor Dagmar Keller, SSERM, Emergency Medicine

-Dr. med.
-Philipp Luchsinger, mfe, Family Medicine (from autumn 2023)
+Dr Philippe Luchsinger, mfe, Family Medicine

-Paola Massarotto, MNS, SGI-SSMI, Intensive Care Nursing (from 1.9.2022)
+Paola Massarotto, MNS, SGI-SSMI, Intensive Care Nursing

-Prof. Beat Reichlin, Conference for the Protection of Children and Adults KOKES
+Professor Beat Reichlin, Conference for the Protection of Children and Adults KOKES

-Dr. phil.
-Reka Schweighoffer, CURAVIVA, Long-Term Care/Residential Homes (from april 2023)
+Dr Reka Schweighoffer, CURAVIVA, Long-Term Care/Residential Homes

-Dr. med.
-Jana Siroka, FMH, Internal Medicine and Intensive Care Medicine
+Dr Jana Siroka, FMH, Internal Medicine and Intensive Care Medicine

 lic. iur.
-Judith Wyder, Federal Office of Justice, Law (from 2022)
+Judith Wyder, Federal Office of Justice, Law

-lic. theol., Dipl.-Biol.
+lic. theol., dipl. biol.
 Sibylle Ackermann, SAMS (ex officio)

-Dr. sc. med.
-Manya Hendriks, SAMS (ex officio)
+Dr Manya Hendriks, SAMS (ex officio)

 lic. phil.
 I Flurina Näf, FOPH (ex officio)

-Dr. sc. med.
-Milenko Rakic, FOPH (ex officio)
+Dr Milenko Rakic, FOPH (ex officio)

 lic. phil.
 I Lea von Wartburg, FOPH (ex officio)